discordjs/guide/guide/additional-info/rest-api.md

 Now, let's just make this an [embed](/popular-topics/embeds.md).

-We are also going to be defining a utility function at the top of our file so that our embed doesn't error when the field value is over 1024 characters.
+We are also going to be defining a utility function at the top of the file so that the embed doesn't error when the field value is over 1024 characters.
 Here is a bit of code to do that:

 ```js
 const trim = (str, max) => ((str.length > max) ? `${str.slice(0, max - 3)}...` : str);
 ```

-The following snippet is how we'll be structuring the embed:
+The following snippet is how to structure the embed:

 <branch version="11.x">